 About the funding

-Commencing from the 2020 financial year, nib foundation will invest about $250,000 each year for the next four years in community partnerships to deliver health and wellbeing programs designed for and with Aboriginal people.
+Commencing from the 2020 financial year, nib foundation will invest about $250,000 each year for the next four years in community partnerships to deliver health and wellbeing programs designed for and with Aboriginal and Torres Strait Islander peoples.

 At this stage the funding will be allocated through proactive approach and partnership development rather than an open grant round.